unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 You can then use the example above as a reference to create your own solution.

-As summarized below.

 ### In the Model

-- Create you own Models
+- Define your own Models
-- MVUX recommends using plain POCO (Plain Old CLR Object) record types for the models in your app as they're immutable.
+- MVUX recommends using record types for the Models in your app as they're immutable.
-- The MVUX analyzers generate a bindable proxy for each of the models in your app (those with Model suffix and mark with the partial modifier).
+- The MVUX analyzers auto-generate a bindable proxy for each `partial` `class` or `record` named with a _Model_ suffix

+- The example below demonstrates this type of model definition:

+    ```csharp
+    public partial record MainModel
+    {
+    ...
+    ```
 - For every public feed property (returning `IFeed<T>` or `IListFeed<T>`) found in the model, a corresponding property is generated on the bindable proxy.

 ### In the View

-- Create your views and add the data binds
+- Create your views and add data binding to the XAML elements as required
-- Create and customize your FeedView as you can see in [The FeedView control](https://github.com/unoplatform/uno.extensions/blob/main/doc/Overview/Mvux/FeedView.md)
+- Create and customize your FeedView as you can see in [The FeedView control](xref:Overview.Mvux.FeedView).
 - Or you can use [States](xref:Overview.Mvux.States)

 ### Update